The Fourth Summit of the Turkic Council was dedicated to the theme of “Tourism Cooperation”.

 The Working Group on tourism has been convened 12 times so far.
 The representatives of the private sector of the Member States are taking an active part in the field of tourism since the 4th Working Group Meeting.
 Preparation of the Turkic Council Modern Silk Road Joint Tour Package, as a pilot project, is one of the important agenda items in this cooperation area.
 The destination of the Tour Package was approved at the second ministerial meeting.
 The Consortium comprising the tour operators from the Member States that will implement the Joint Tour Package was established at 7th Meeting of the Working Group in March 2016 in Shymkent through the signing of the MoU in this direction.
 The field visits to Azerbaijan, Kazakhstan and Kyrgyzstan to make feasibility analysis of the Joint Tour Package were carried out in 2015 and 2016.
 The brochure and promotional video of the package have been prepared as well.

 Following the Special Meeting of Turkic Council Working Group on Tourism taken place on 8 April 2017 in Almaty the Tour Package marked an important step in its realization.
-At the said meeting, the tour operators deliberated on the financial details of the projects and discussed the fam trips that were held on 21 April-5 May 2017 and 12 May-26 May 2017.
+At the said meeting, the tour operators deliberated on the financial details of the projects and discussed the fam trips that were held on 21 April-5 May 2017 and 12 May-26 May 2017 with the financial contributions of Prime Ministry Promotion Fund and Ministry of Foreign Affairs of Turkey, Turkish Airlines (THY as the main sponsor of transport), Azerbaijan Airlines (AZAL) and Air Astana Airlines.
 Prominent journalists, representatives of international tour operator companies, renowned bloggers and experts in the field took part in the said fam trip with a view to highlight the project in the third countries.
-The Promotion Fund of the Republic of Turkey supported the said fam trips, while Turkish Airlines is the official sponsor for the transportation of the tours.
-Air Astana is also one of the sponsors of the tours.

 The joint tour package that is considered as a best practice to attain Sustainable Development Goals (SDGs) and to boost South-South cooperation is ready to be experienced by the tourist from the Turkic Speaking States and all over the world.
 The Secretariat prepared the website of the package (www.modernsilkroadtour.com).